Dimpho-Mokoena/Weather-Application-/README.md

 # Weather-Application-
-This is a none responsive weather application written in HTML and CSS.
+This is a simple weather application written in HTML and CSS.